-Our school holds at least 2 emergency contact numbers for each pupil.
+Our school aims to hold at least two emergency contact numbers for each pupil.
 If a child goes missing from our school and we are unable to locate them, we will inform parents/carers and we will also contact the Police to report them missing.
 This will ensure that the Police and other partners have a true picture of missing episodes, which are indicators of risk for some children.